hxssxnshahid/GITHUB-ASSISTANT/README.md

 ## 📝 Notes

-- Your GitHub token is stored locally in `github_config.json`
+- Your GitHub token is stored locally in `github_config.json` (this file is ignored by git via `.gitignore` and not included in this repo)
 - The last selected project folder is remembered
 - All operations are logged in the status area
 - The app remembers your settings between sessions